-Our departure time will be early on Saturday 2nd February.
+Our departure time will be early on Saturday 31st January.
 We will be taken by coach from school to the airport at approx 0330hrs.
 At Gatwick we will need to check the group in.
 This is a complicated process and requires everyone to be organised and cooperative.
 We must be prepared for delays.
 Therefore, careful planning for any eventuality is essential.

-When we arrive at the French airport we will collect our luggage and transfer to the coach for the 3 hour drive to the resort.
+When we arrive at the French airport we will collect our luggage and transfer to the coach for about a 2 1/2 hour drive to the resort.